 On that note, don’t forget to get general contents insurance that covers your laptop too.
 There are a lot of good deals for students, so just have a surf on the web to find the best plan for you.

 If you need an extra helping hand with anything accommodation-related before you arrive, give us a shout!
-For more tips on prepping before the big move, take a look at our blog – we’ve got everything from easy-to-make recipes and study tips to daytrip ideas to help you get a true feel of Dublin!
+For more tips on prepping before the big move, take a look at our blog – we’ve got everything study tips to daytrip ideas to help you get a true feel of Dublin!